Pimlical Android Help

 The debug menu item is only displayed if the preference DebugMode is set to True.
 The Debug dialog is primarily used by Pimlico Software to diagnose issues within the calendar database and used under direction of Pimlico's Tech Support.
 However, there are also many useful support/maintenance functions as well:

 Calendar Columns - Used to generate a text file in the Pimlical folder with the name CalendarColumns_YYYYMMDDtHHMMSS.txt which contains the names of all the fields in the Android database of available Android calendars (generates field names and values for every calendar).
+Note that the filename is displayed in an editable field - you can edit the filename to save this file under a different name (useful for adding annotations as to what this was done for, etc.).

 Event Columns - Used to generate a text file in the Pimlical folder with the name EventColumns_YYYYMMDDtHHMMSS.txt which contains the names of all the fields for every calendar in the Android calendar database.
+Note that the filename is displayed in an editable field - you can edit the filename to save this file under a different name (useful for adding annotations as to what this was done for, etc.).

 Find Event - Used to generate a text file in the Pimlical folder with the name EventValues_YYYYMMDDtHHMMSS.txt which contains all the fields in the Android database of calendars for those events that contain the designated string in the Description field of the event.
 If the Find field is left blank, all events in all calendars are written to the file.
+Note that the filename is displayed in an editable field - you can edit the filename to save this file under a different name (useful for adding annotations as to what this was done for, etc.).

 Convert Seconds - there are several places internally where Pimlical will display a date/time in seconds since 00:00 on 1-jan-1970 (referred to as the Unix Epoch).
 This feature allows you to quickly convert those into a conventional date and time.

 Filter Attributes - this button will dump the contents of the currently selected filter into a file with the name DumpOfFilter_{Filter Name}_YYYYMMDDtHHMMSS.txt.
 It shows each filter attribute and the current value of that item.
+Note that the filename is displayed in an editable field - you can edit the filename to save this file under a different name (useful for adding annotations as to what this was done for, etc.).

 Check Unique ID's - every item in the database should have a uniqueID assigned to it.
 If there are any duplicates, odd things will happen (such as an alarm sounds, but the wrong description text is displayed, etc.).
 This function checks to see if all ID's are unique, and if not, will fix them by assigning a new ID.